neodsp/audio-blocks/README.md

 To generate stacked views from pointers, a special adapter is needed to avoid allocations.
 Note that in this case you have to provide the maximum number of channels you want to support as a constant value.
-In this case we limit this adaptor to 16 channels.
+In this case we limit this adapter to 16 channels.

 ```rust
 fn c_api_stacked(data: *mut *mut f32, num_channels: u16, num_frames: usize) {